MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 ### Set a source folder location

-This time, the source object is a list of files, obtained through iteration over a folder using the R `list.files` function with a pattern for selecting specific files.
+This time, the source object is a list of files, obtained using the R `list.files` function with a pattern for selecting specific file names.

     mySourceFiles <- list.files(rxGetOption("sampleDataDir"), pattern = "mortDefaultSmall\\d*.csv", full.names=TRUE)

 ### Set XDF output

-As before, you will create an object for the XDF file.
+As before, create an object for the XDF file.

     onelargeXdf <- file.path("C:/users/temp/mortgagelarge.xdf")

 ### Run rxImport to create a multi-block XDF file

+You are now ready to create and populate the file.
 Importing multiple files requires the **append** argument to avoid overwriting existing content from the first iteration.
-Each new chunk of data is imported as a block.
+Each new chunk of data is imported as a block and added to the file in successive blocks.

-To iterate over multiple files, use the R `lapply` function and create a function to call **rxImport** with the append option.
+To iterate over multiple files, use the R `lapply` function and create a function to call **rxImport** with the **append** argument.

     lapply(mySourceFiles, FUN = function(csv_file) {
         rxImport(inData = csv_file, outFile=onelargeXdf, append = file.exists(onelargeXdf)) } )